O heart of mine, awake in this holy place of pilgrimage.

 The Tourist Spot

-Rabindranath Tagore first visited Shantiniketan in 1873 when he was 12 years old.
-In 1888, Debendranath dedicated the entire property for the establishment of a Brahmavidyalaya through a trust deed.
-In 1901, Rabindranath started a Brahmacharya ashrama and it came to be known as Patha Bhavana from 1925.
+Rabindranath Tagore first visited Shantiniketan in 1873, when he was 12 years old.
+In 1888, Debendranath dedicated the entire property to the establishment of a Brahmavidyalaya through a trust deed.
+In 1901, Rabindranath started a Brahmacharya ashrama, which came to be known as Patha Bhavana from 1925.
 In 1913, Rabindranath Tagore won the Nobel Prize in Literature.
-It was a new feather in the cap of the Tagore family which was the leading family contributing to the enrichment of life and society in Bengal in many fields of activity over a long period of time.
-Founded in 1921 by Rabindranath Tagore, Visva-Bharati was declared to be a Central University and an Institute of National Importance in 1951.
+It was a new feather in the cap of the Tagore family, which was the leading family contributing to the enrichment of life and society in Bengal in many fields of activity over a long period of time.
+Founded in 1921 by Rabindranath Tagore, Visva-Bharati was declared a Central University and an Institute of National Importance in 1951.

 Share an Article